50 Best Wedding Locations In NYC To Get Married

 This romantic spot is a great wedding photo location, and if you need to grab a quick bite on the way to the chapel, you can stop by the very first Shake Shack location for a burger.
 The perfect wedding day treat!

 33. Lincoln Center

 Looking to quench the arts and culture itch in your wedding photos?
 Look no further than Lincoln Center.
 This cultural hotspot has hosted some of the biggest names in the theater and arts community.

-The plaza out front is absolutely breathtaking any time of year, but right now, it has been transformed into a green lawn paradise.
+The plaza out front is breathtaking any time of year, but it has been transformed into a green lawn paradise.
 Lincoln Center is a must-go for any culture buff’s wedding photos.

 34. South Street Seaport

 Are you dying for a little New England in your wedding photos?
 Look no further than South Street Seaport.
-You’ll feel like you were transported to the New England coast rather than the concrete jungle.
+You’ll feel transported to the New England coast rather than the concrete jungle.